South Pasadena High School

-Beginning in the Fall of 1984, the high school was changed to a four year school, encompassing grades 9, 10, 11, and 12.
+Beginning in the Fall of 1984, the high school was changed to a four-year school, encompassing grades 9, 10, 11, and 12.
 The year 1984 changed the complexion of the high school campus, as teachers and students struggled to continue the school culture of high expectations and high achievement with a markedly different student body.
 The motto, “Scholarship, Leadership, Strength, Fair Play” gave inspiration to everyone in continuing to re-create the great things about South Pasadena High School.
 Booster Club adding a weight room, renovating the football/soccer field, and adding locker facilities to the gym are but three examples of South Pasadena’s efforts to continue a successful march into the 21st century.

 A major bond measure, “L”, passed in 1995, made possible a 20 million-dollar renovation and new construction project that gave us the current look of SPHS.
 Choosing an Art Deco style based on the design of our 1933 auditorium, the rest of the campus was remodeled.
 This incarnation of the campus includes technological infrastructure and equipment necessary for students at the beginning of the 21st century.
 Measure “M”, a 2002 bond measure, will allow us an upgrade of our stadium and the replacement of three classrooms within the next two years.

-EXPECTED SCHOOLWIDE LEARNING RESULTS
+EXPECTED SCHOOLWIDE LEARNING OUTCOMES

 Our Educational Goals for Each Student